 - NO REPTILES, AMPHIBIANS, DANGEROUS, HARMFUL OR POISONOUS ANIMALS WILL BE ALLOWED.

 - "Guest" pets cannot be allowed.
 A pet addendum must be signed and additional security deposit paid.
 If we observe an unregistered pet in your apartment, the pet deposit must be paid whether the animal is registered or removed.
 However, if the pet is removed, there will not be an increase in rent.
 Please think very carefully before bringing an unauthorized pet into the community.

-- Please do not feed stray animals anywhere in the Foxridge community.
+- Please do not feed stray animals anywhere in the Hethwood community.

 - Resident must update Pet Addendum at each lease renewal period.